George Wilson - A Nuffield Achiever

 Ian Macintosh took over the Nuffield chairman’s role from George for six years and was followed by Harry Perkins – who had been encouraged into the job by George and Ron Baillieu.
 Harry realised that Nuffield needed to change to be relevant to the times and he initiated the Miller & Inall External Review of Nuffield.
 This review became the catalyst for Nuffield as we know it today and although George was not initially comfortable with the direction the review suggested, he had made peace with the changes before his death in 2003 at the age of 85.

-The 2013 George Wilson Oration was presented by Dr Guy Debelle.
-A written version can be read via this link.
+The 2013 George Wilson Oration was presented by Dr Guy Debelle Link here.

-The 2011 George Wilson Oration was presented by Professor Wynne Jones.
-A video recording can be viewed here
+The 2011 George Wilson Oration was presented by Professor Wynne Jones Video link.

-The 2009 George Wilson Oration was presented by Ian MacIntosh AM.
-A written version can be read via this link.
+The 2009 George Wilson Oration was presented by Ian MacIntosh AM Link here.